-The work you submit must be your own.
+Although we strongly encourage you to work together in groups, the work you subsequently submit must be your own.
 It is an academic offence to submit someone else's work as your own.
-Please see section 4 of Academic Offences, Student Discipline Policy-academic offences (p.
-78 of the 2015 academic year calendar) for details.
+Please see section 4 of Academic Offences, Student Discipline Policy-academic offences of the University Calendar for details.